AckeeCZ/ACKReactiveExtensions/README.md

 pod "ACKReactiveExtensions"
 ```

-### Requirements

-- Xcode 8.x
-- Swift 3.x
-- iOS 8.3 and newer

-For Swift 2.x compatible version use ACKReactiveExtensions in 1.2.x version.

 ## Subspecs
 By using `pod "ACKReactiveExtensions"` you will get only general and UIKit extensions but there are also subspecs you can like/need.